wombleton/gitlaw-nz/acts/M/Meat Board Act 2004.md

     *   (b) fails without reasonable excuse to comply with any reasonable request or requirement of that person.

-    (3) A person who commits an offence against this section is liable on summary conviction to---
+    (3) A person who commits an offence against this section is liable on conviction to---

     *   (a) a fine not exceeding $20,000; and

     *   (b) a further fine not exceeding $1,000 for each day during which the offence continues.

+    Section 69(3): amended, on 1 July 2013, by [section 413][147] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 70 Customs and Excise Act 1996 to apply to prohibited exports

-*   (1) All the provisions of the [Customs and Excise Act 1996][146], and any regulations made under that Act, that apply to prohibited exports apply to the export of any meat product in contravention of this Act in all respects as if the export of such meat products were prohibited under [Part 5][147] of the Customs and Excise Act 1996\.
+*   (1) All the provisions of the [Customs and Excise Act 1996][148], and any regulations made under that Act, that apply to prohibited exports apply to the export of any meat product in contravention of this Act in all respects as if the export of such meat products were prohibited under [Part 5][149] of the Customs and Excise Act 1996\.

-    (2) The penalty for an offence against [section 209(1)(b)][148] of the Customs and Excise Act 1996 in respect of the export of any meat product in contravention of [section 67(1)][78] of this Act is---
+    (2) The penalty for an offence against [section 209(1)(b)][150] of the Customs and Excise Act 1996 in respect of the export of any meat product in contravention of [section 67(1)][78] of this Act is---

     *   (a) in the case of an individual, a fine not exceeding $200,000: